In this guide

-We will aim for a simple structure, avoiding multiple clauses and sub-clauses where we can.
+We’ll aim for a simple structure and try to avoid multiple clauses and sub-clauses where we can.

-We will draft charges in plain English.
-Where we need to do so and it is appropriate, we will briefly explain any clinical terminology.
+Where we need to do so and it’s appropriate, we’ll briefly explain any clinical terminology.

 As a general rule, the charge will start with: